Remuneration report 2021

-The short-term remuneration of the CEO and Deputy CEO is comprised of salary, employee benefits and performance-based remuneration determined on the basis of the Company’s result and the achievement of other short-term objectives.
+The short-term remuneration of the CEO and Deputy CEO comprises salary, employee benefits and performance-based remuneration determined on the basis of the Company’s result and the achievement of other short-term objectives.
 The long-term remuneration of the CEO and Deputy CEO may also comprise share-based incentive schemes.

-Aku Vikström acts as the CEO and Jarno Suominen as the Deputy CEO as of 1 January 2020.
+Aku Vikström acts as the CEO and Jarno Suominen as the Deputy CEO.

 Fixed salary component

 The fixed part of the remuneration of the CEO and the Deputy CEO consists of a monthly salary and benefits in kind.
-The CEO’s annual salary in 2020, including benefits in kind, was EUR 279,900.
-The Deputy CEO’s annual salary in 2020, including benefits in kind, was EUR 193,700.
+The CEO’s fixed annual salary in 2021, including benefits in kind, was EUR 280,800.
+The Deputy CEO’s fixed annual salary in 2021, including benefits in kind, was EUR 192,500.